 Sometimes you need numbers with a decimal point in them.
-These are called floating point numbers and it's possible to generate such a number with the random random method.
+These are called floating point numbers and it's possible to generate such a number with the random.random method.
 This only returns values between 0.0 and 1.0 inclusive.
-If you need larger random floating point numbers add the results of random random and random.
+If you need larger random floating point numbers add the results of random.randrange and random.random like this: